-Spotify, the biggest on-demand music service over in the world, embraced records of pushing boundaries in the technological province and steadily using big data, artificial intelligence, and machine learning to spur success.
+Spotify, the biggest on-demand music service over in the world, embraced records of pushing boundaries in the technological province and steadily using latest technologies to spur success.

 Music is changing so quickly, and the landscape of the music industry itself is changing so quickly, that everything new, like Spotify, all feels to me a bit like a grand experiment. -Taylor Swift

 With millions of users, the digital music company is progressive via enhancing its assistance and service and also technological wherewithal through numerous acquisitions.
 Lets's understand how?

 Daniel Ek was CEO of uTorrent when Spotify was founded officially in 2006, he initially developed an idea for a service which is better than piracy but also makes restitution for the music industry.

 “The seeds of the streaming revolution were planted in late 2006 when Ek put his vision for digital and economic novelty in the music industry. “

 In 2008, the Spotify application was introduced in Sweden with the founders Ek and Martin Lorentzon who revealed a license and ownership and deals with large-scale brands like Sony Music Entertainment, Universal Music Group, and Warner Music Group.
 Later on, the company had amplified in the UK and the US up to 2011.